Accessibility statement

 - Some of our online forms, including the Level Quiz, are difficult to navigate using keyboard navigation and screen reader technology

-- Select areas of the website (including forms, the cookie consent banner, collapsible elements, bullet lists, filters, disabled buttons / sections, and elements of action and evidence plans) are difficult to navigate using keyboard navigation only and screen reader technology
+- Select areas of the website (including forms, filters, disabled buttons / sections, and elements of action and evidence plans) are difficult to navigate using keyboard navigation only and screen reader technology

 - Page title tags are not always unique